Waterloo Engineering works with us year after year, to engineer epic experiences at Hack the North.

 "There is an undeniable reputation throughout tech of the kind of engineering talent that comes out of the University of Waterloo.
 The students here are probably going to be the business leaders of this century."

-Students of any education level from across the world are eligible to attend Hack the North.
+Students of any education level from across the world are eligible to apply for Hack the North!
+Once applications have been reviewed, all students will be notified by email regarding the status of their application.

 Admission to Hack the North is completely free.
 We’ll also be providing food and accommodation for the entire event and helping out as much as we can with transportation!